zachlp2016/little_shop/extensions.md

 ---

-## Slugs (counts as 1 extension point)
+## Slugs

+#### General Goal

-All paths for users and items should change from `/users/5` or `/items/17` to use "slugs" such as `/user/iandouglas` or `/items/awesome-widget-2000`
+All paths for users and items should change from `/users/5` or `/items/17` to use "slugs" such as `/admin/user/user2000-gmail.com` or `/items/awesome-widget-2000`.

-The slug will need to be saved in the `users` able and `items` table, respectively.
-Admins have the ability to update a 'slug' for a user or item, and these `update` methods should exist under admin-only namespaced routes.

-Since user's first and last names are not unique, use their email address instead.
-Look into "URL encoding" for working with the `@` symbol in URI paths.
+#### Completion Criteria

+1. The User model and Item model need an additional string field to contain the slug.
+1. The User slug is built from the user's email address.
+1. The Item slug is based on the name of the item, plus a numeric value ONLY if the item name is not unique.
+You may choose to use a randomized number, or the ID of the item. eg, if "Widget" is item 17 in the database, its slug could be 'widget-17'.
-Do not use any third-party gems for this work.
+1. Do not use any third-party gems to complete this work.

+#### Implementation Guidelines

+1. The slug string should ONLY be changed when the user's email address, or the item name, is changed.
+1. No other alteration of the user or item record (eg, enabling/disabling a user or item, or adjusting an item's inventory) should generate a new slug.
+Be sure to include tests that ensure the slug does not change under these conditions, especially if you're using a random number.

 #### Mod 2 Learning Goals reflected:

-- Additional database migrations
+- Database migrations
 - ActiveRecord
 - Rails routing
-- Namespacing
 - Software Testing

 ---

-## Users have multiple addresses (counts as 1 extension point)
+## Users have multiple addresses

+#### General Goal

 Users will have more than one address associated with their profile.
 Each address will have a nickname like "home" or "work".
-Users will need the ability to create/update and enable/disable the addresses.

-The very first address they register with will be their "default" address.
-A user can select any other address to be their new "default" address.

-When creating an order, the check-out process will need the user to select which of their shipping addresses to set for the order.
-It will show their "default" address first, and then all other addresses.
-This list will not include any disabled addresses.

-If the user has no enabled addresses (they are all disabled) then the user cannot check out on the cart page.
-They will see text where the check-out button would be, telling the user that they must have one enabled address in order to check out.
+Users will choose an address when checking out.

+#### Completion Criteria

+1. When a user registers they will still provide an address, this will become their first address entry in the database and nicknamed "home".
+1. Users need full CRUD ability for addresses from their Profile page.
+1. An address cannot be deleted or changed if it's been used in a "completed" order.
+1. When a user checks out on the cart show page, they will have the ability to choose one of their addresses where they'd like the order shipped.
+1. If a user deletes all of their addresses, they cannot check out and see an error telling them they need to add an address first.
+This should link to a page where they add an address.
-While an order is still "pending" (no items have been fulfilled, or the order is not "complete" or "canceled"), the user can alter the order to select a different shipping address.
+1. If an order is still pending, the user can change to which address they want their items shipped.

+#### Implementation Guidelines

-The order show page should show the correct shipping address.
+1. Every order show page should display the chosen shipping address.

-Statistics related to city/state should still work as before.
+1. Statistics related to city/state should still work as before.

 #### Mod 2 Learning Goals reflected: